l-404-l/AvatarLoger/README.md

 Log avatar to file and webhook

 # Config File
+File is located in AvatarLog folder (Generates on first run)

 CanPostFriendsAvatar set true or false if you want to allow posting to webhook of your friends avatar